1D946CB1-0B49-4342-BA1F-0805597D1E86 Learn more about the Sunflower Appeal match funding campaign 1D946CB1-0B49-4342-BA1F-0805597D1E86

 The new Lingen Davies Cancer Centre in Telford will deliver all additional services to those already running in the Royal Shrewsbury Hospital, and nothing will be moving from RSH to PRH.

-The dedicated new facility will provide for outpatients clinics, up to 30 chemotherapy bays, a Lung Diagnostic Centre, and Urology Investigations Unit.
+The dedicated new facility will provide for outpatients clinics, up to 30 chemotherapy bays, a lung cancer centre, and Urology Investigations Unit.
 Intended to open in 2029, the new Cancer Centre will double the provision of chemotherapy across our region meaning those living in or around Telford will be able to access care closer to home.
 And those living elsewhere across the county and Mid Wales will be able to access care at the Lingen Davies Cancer Centre at Royal Shrewsbury Hospital quicker and easier.

 Developed in collaboration with the Shrewsbury and Telford Hospital Trust the new Cancer Centre forms part of the wider Hospitals Transformation Project.